 [Houseguests start laughing]

-John Chambers: Look, if you're going to do this, you're going to do this.
+John Chambers: Look, if you're gonna this, you gotta do it.
+The Kho-maniacs are Froot Loops, but they got cousins who sell prayer rugs and eight-tracks on La Brea.
 You can't build cover stories around a movie that doesn't exist.
 You need a script, you need a producer.

 Tony Mendez: Make me a producer.

 John Chambers: No. You're an associate producer, at best.